-If you want to qualify as a motorbike instructor who can train riders to get their motorcycle licence, there are 2 ways to do this.
+If you want to qualify as a motorcycle trainer, there are 2 ways to do this.

-A direct access scheme instructor can train riders over the age of 24 to ride on a larger bike.
-They can also provide CBT courses and most can down-train other instructors.
+A direct access scheme trainer can train riders over the age of 24 to ride on a larger bike.
+They can also provide CBT courses and most can down-train other trainers.

-To become a direct access scheme instructor, you’ll need to pass a half-day assessment at DVSA's training centre at Cardington.
+To become a direct access scheme trainer, you’ll have to take a 2-day assessment at a DVSA training and development centre.